CHOOSE LOOSE LEAF TEA FOR A PREMIUM TEA DRINKING EXPERIENCE.

-TEA DRINKING IN MY EARLY DAYS (before I started a tea company!)
+TEA DRINKING IN MY EARLY DAYS

 I simply didn't know that our world has such amazingly delicious teas on offer before I immersed myself in the delightful world of tea.
 I would buy my usual packet of tea from the supermarket and be quite happy but I can tell you, once I tried a range of the freshest, full leaf, loose leaf teas, I could never be happy with lower quality teas or teabags again!

 There are many different grades of tea, incredibly intricate and complicated codes to define the quality and type of tea leaf.
 For example, Orange Pekoe is used to describe the highest quality tea leaf, while 'fanning' or 'dust' is used to describe the lowest quality tea.

 The high grade Orange Pekoe can be further categorised into even higher quality levels such as:

 - Golden Flowery Orange Pekoe (GFOP)